nikola-sur/goodGLM/README.md

- A generalized Hosmer-Lemeshow (GHL) goodness-of-fit test for a variety of generalized linear models (GLMs).
+ A generalized Hosmer-Lemeshow (GHL) goodness-of-fit test for a family of generalized linear models (GLMs).

 # Installation
 To install this package, type: